stackbill/docs-public/docs/virtualresources/Introduction.md

 ---

-To create a virtual instance, you will need a [**StackBill account.**](https://youtu.be/wwOL091GyFM) If you don’t have one, you can create one from the **StackBill** account [sign-up page](https://youtu.be/9-cFL7hu0-g). **StackBill CMP** lets you access and manage your virtual instance through a simple and intuitive web-based user interface.
+To create a virtual instance, you will need a [**CloudPortal account.**](https://youtu.be/wwOL091GyFM) If you don’t have one, you can create one from the **CloudPortal** account [sign-up page](https://youtu.be/9-cFL7hu0-g). **CloudPortal CMP** lets you access and manage your virtual instance through a simple and intuitive web-based user interface.

-Additionally, you can also use the [Stackbill API](https://www.stackbill/api).
+Additionally, you can also use the [CloudPortal API](https://www.CloudPortal/api).
 This will enable you to programmatically perform various actions on your instances.
-Before you begin, make sure that you have created your API token using the **StackBill Cloud Management Portal.**
+Before you begin, make sure that you have created your API token using the **CloudPortal Cloud Management Portal.**

-## **Getting Started with StackBill CMP**
+## **Getting Started with CloudPortal CMP**

 - **Instance**
-    - Quick Deploy in StackBill Cloud Management Portal
+    - Quick Deploy in CloudPortal Cloud Management Portal
         - [Platform Selection](./Instance#platform-selection)
         - [Distribution Types](./Instance#distribution-types)
         - [Compute plans](./Instance#compute-plans)